International Airport to Use Location-based Analytics to Improve Customer Experience

 Focusing on customer satisfaction meant evaluating new approaches to mobility, big data and software development.
 With WWT’s expertise across these and other areas, the airport turned to us for help in realizing a better customer experience.

-The first step was collection of traveler movement and delay patterns across the airport — from time spent getting to a TSA checkpoint, getting through security, movement inside the terminal, to even time spent on underground trains moving travelers between terminals.
+The first step was the collection of traveler movement and delay patterns across the airport — from time spent getting to a TSA checkpoint, getting through security, movement inside the terminal, to time spent on underground trains moving travelers between terminals.

 This was accomplished through the deployment of a Cisco Connected Mobile Experiences (CMX) solution to analyze traveler traffic patterns via their mobile devices connected to airport Wi-Fi.
 This helped collect data on traveler line wait times and behavior after getting through security before boarding.